Sad and Scruffy-Looking Stray Cat Transforms into a Fluffy Beauty After Finding His Own Home

 Katherine saw Tuggly on the New Zealand SPCA’s website and knew he was the one

-KATHERINE MEARAMeara explained that "he was a little frightened, and after essentially starving for so long, he would just get panicky and aggressive about food."
-She added that when they got Tuggly, he was extremely thin to the extent that his fur was also very thin due to malnutrition.
+Meara explained that "he was a little frightened, and after essentially starving for so long, he would just get panicky and aggressive about food."
+She added that when they got Tuggly, he was extremely thin to the extent that his fur was also very sparse due to malnutrition.

 Tuggly is actually around 5 years old, but he had already been through so much

-KATHERINE MEARAThey bought him an automatic feeder and he became fine as he stopped associating them with food.
+They bought him an automatic feeder, and he became fine as he stopped associating them with food.

-"He was scared, he was starving, and it took him a week or so to adjust, which is actually quite fast compared to most cats.
-It’s a good reminder that sometimes cats just need time," Meara added.
+"He was scared, he was starving, and it took him about a week to adjust, which is actually quite fast compared to most cats.
+It’s a good reminder that sometimes cats just need time."

 He was found living as a stray in Christchurch, New Zealand

-KATHERINE MEARATuggly was supposed to take a long time to settle in, or at least that is what the couple thought, but just after a few weeks, he was so comfortable in his new environment.
+Tuggly was expected to take a long time to settle in, or at least that is what the couple thought, but after just a few weeks, he was so comfortable in his new environment.
 Six months down the line, Tuggly looks and acts like a completely different cat, as he no longer has an aggressive bone in his body.

 When Tuggly first arrived in his new home, he was eager to explore

-"His cheeks have finally filled out and he’s got the cutest, roundest tomcat jowls.
-His fur has really filled out as well, and he’s now our big, floofy boy," Meara says.
+"His cheeks have finally filled out, and he’s got the cutest, roundest tomcat jowls.
+His fur has really filled out as well, and he’s now our big, floofy boy."

 Now he doesn't have an aggressive bone in his body

-KATHERINE MEARAMeara and her boyfriend do not have any kids or other pets, so it’s safe to say that Tuggly is the prince of the household.
-The cat wants to be with the couple all of the time as he is "very curious and has to be involved in everything we do."
+Meara and her boyfriend do not have any kids or other pets, so it’s safe to say that Tuggly is the prince of the household.
+The cat wants to be with the couple all the time, as he is "very curious and has to be involved in everything we do."

 The way Tuggly looked and acted back when he was first rescued from the streets is now a distant memory